Estimate Time3 min

 Key takeaways

-• A postnuptial agreement is similar to a prenup but takes place after marriage.
+• A postnuptial agreement is similar to a prenup, but takes place after marriage.

-• As with your estate plan, you should revisit your prenup every few years to make sure it continues to reflect both of your wishes and financial and personal circumstances.
+• As with your estate plan, you should revisit your prenup every few years to make sure it continues to reflect both of your wishes, and financial and personal circumstances.

 What is a prenup?

 "A prenup may be set up for many different reasons," says Kelly M. Quinlan, advanced planner at Fidelity.
 "It can establish ‘What's mine is mine and what's yours is yours.'
 More importantly, it forces a soon-to-be-married couple to discuss money-related issues, such as debt, credit, savings, salaries, homeownership, and the like.
 As improbable as it sounds, a discussion regarding the management of a couple's finances may also inspire conversation to help ensure a stronger marriage."
+If discussed early, it can be an effective tool for wealth and asset protection for both parties.
+It can also be a tool that helps reduce the possible emotional and financial turmoil that follows if the marriage dissolves.

 Insights from Fidelity Wealth Management